wanmingz/investment_assistant/README.md

 ### 4. Enable Active Participation
 Help users move from passive observers to confident investors who analyze, plan, and act with clarity.

-## 💡 One-Line Summary

-> Turning investing into a fair arena driven by **cognition**, not **privilege**.

-## 🧠 Belief

-Investing is one of the fairest systems in the world.
-In the market, price doesn't care about your background, where you grew up, your school, or your network.
-Everyone sees the same price.
-Everyone has access to information.

-What truly makes the difference is understanding — and understanding can be improved through learning and effort.

-Technology and AI accelerate this fairness:

-- **Tech makes information transparent** — Unified interfaces for managing investment data
-- **AI lowers the learning barrier** — Tools that help understand markets and trends
-- **Automation removes emotional bias** — Systematic recording and structured decision-making

-In the past, wealth was distributed by connections and privilege.
-Today, through technology and investing, wealth is increasingly distributed by cognition.

-Our goal is to build tools that help more people gain clarity, make smarter decisions, and participate in this fairness — not just as observers, but as active participants shaping their own financial future.

 ## Features

 ### 1. 🤖 GPT Trends & Ideas